-One last thing, that can't be avoided or deferred: Talk to your users!
-If you're not the type of guy that easily approaches strangers on the street: acquire them online and use simple Skype onboarding sessions to get real conversations!
+One last thing that can't be avoided or deferred: Talk to your users!
+If you're not the type of person that easily approaches strangers on the street: acquire them online and use simple Skype onboarding sessions to get real conversations!

 From the beginning we've provided one-on-one personalized onboarding with each customer on Skype if they want it, and most do. [...]
 These 30 minute sessions are by far the most value-producing operational overhead we have.
 Unlike other types of overhead which are not an effective use of my time, talking to customers on Skype is worth every minute I spend doing it.

-(Andrew Culver) I think that's a great approach everyone is able to try.
+I think that's a great approach everyone can try.